neuralaxis/carupano/README.md

 #### Queries
 Queries are special [commands](#commands) that imply a question that demands an immediate answer.
 Typically handled by a projection, but not a requirement.

+### Services
+Services represent functionality that doesn't fit neatly into the concept of an aggregate.
+You can register services into Carupano, for dependency injection into your aggregates, projections, or command handlers.

 #### REPL interface
 Carupano provides a command-line REPL interface to perform tasks such as: